kfranson/TNODatabase/README.md

 TNODatabase
 ===============================

-version number: 0.1.1
+version number: 0.2.0
 author: Kyle Franson, Lynus Zullo

 Introduction
 ------------

--  This package allows for easy user interface with the TNO database set up on DESOPER.
+-  This package allows for easy user interface with the TNO database set up on DESSCI.
 -  Gives users the ability to add or remove candidates and see relevant information regarding both observations and orbits.